Tunkhannock Township, Monroe County, Pennsylvania

 In Long Pond, Pennsylvania National Diversity Inventory found 35 rare, threatened or endangered species or ecological communities.
-The butterfly community and collection of rare plants found in Long Pond "likely represent the best assemblage of rare and unusual species of any site or habitat in Pennsylvania."
-Making Long Pond one of the most unique natural areas in the Northeast US.
+The butterfly community and collection of rare plants found in Long Pond "likely represent the best assemblage of rare and unusual species of any site or habitat in Pennsylvania," making Long Pond one of the most distinctive natural areas in the Northeast US.

 Geography

 According to the United States Census Bureau, the township has a total area of 38.9 square miles (100.9 km2), of which 38.6 square miles (100.1 km2) is land and 0.3 square miles (0.8 km2) (0.80%) is water.
+It contains parts of the census-designated places of Emerald Lakes, Indian Mountain Lake, and Sierra View.